- £379 per week

 Power and Heat: Electricity included in rent, electric fire in lounge, oil fired radiators, heated towel rail in bathroom.

 Bedding and Linen: Bed linen and towels provided (please bring your own beach towels)

 Shop: 1 mile Pub: 1 mile Coast: 6 miles

 NOTES: No smoking.
-Maximum 1 pet allowed.
-WiFi provided.
-Mobile reception varies.
+Maximum one pet welcome( Property is not suitable for large breeds), Wi-Fi provided.
 Please note this cottage is not suitable for infants or children.
 Pendeen Hayloft is attached to Pendeen cottage where the owners of the cottage reside.

 St Austell is located near a stretch of coastline that is often referred to as the Cornish Riviera.
 The South coast of Cornwall is generally more sheltered than the wild and windswept North, and there are some excellent beaches in this area.
 As well as Carlyon Bay, there is also Pentewan Sands, further south, and Par beach (which is dog-friendly all year round) to the north-west.
 The area is very handy for both the Eden Project (excellent for families with its interactive and educational displays) and the Lost Gardens of Heligan, rediscovered some 25 years ago and now restored to their former glory.
 The Lost Gardens are another family-friendly attraction, with a cafe, picnic area and lots of animals to see, and they also welcome dogs on leads.
 Carlyon Bay nestles in between two Areas of Outstanding Natural Beauty, and is also close to Charlestown, a historic port which has often been used as a location for filming several TV dramas including the recent adaptation of Poldark.
 Venture East along the coast and you will find the towns of Looe, Polperro and Fowey, and if you head West you can visit Mevagissey.
 A little way inland, St Austell has plenty of shops, pubs and a cinema complex.